jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

+# My greatest concern is the risk of supply chain attacks.
 ### I do not rely on external libraries.
 I design and implement my own modules.

 **Many software projects do not provide comprehensive code documentation because they do not have direct control over external libraries.
 When a security vulnerability is discovered, responsibility for fixing the library lies with its maintainers, limiting how quickly application developers can respond.**